New Year’s Resolutions for a Good Divorce and a Good Life

 If you’re going through a divorce, the holiday season can be dreadful.
 It’s hard to celebrate when it feels like the world you once knew has tilted or spun out of control.
 There’s no question that your life is about to change in a big way.

 But there is a new year on the horizon!
-It’s a natural time to turn the page…and take steps to set your world right.
+It’s a natural time to turn the page…and resolve to take steps for a good divorce to set your world right.

 So here are some ideas to inform your New Year’s resolutions for 2022.